Broken metal tape measures and recycled fabric will have a new purpose as the materials are used to create Snap Happy Bags at Carinbundi.

 If anyone has 100 per cent cotton material they would like to donate they can click here or phone 4158 9600 for more information.

-- Earlier news: Pathway to success for Carinbundi clients
+- Other news: Pathway to success for Carinbundi clients